nhab/Tutorials/book_pathOfLove.md

 dead, and religion is concerned with a rebirth.
 Yes, it is a crucifixion too: the old has to die for the new to be born.

-The Path of Love

-4

-Osho

-CHAPTER 1.
-LOVE IS THE MASTER KEY

 But following a dead creed, dogma, a church, you never allow the old to die - and you never allow